 Figure 4.
 Areas that are currently within 400 metres of a conventional route bus stop (green) and those that are more than 400 metres from a bus stop (red) Figure 5.
-Guelph Transit proposed route network (2031) 49 Figure 7.
-Areas that are proposed to be within 400 metres of a conventional route bus stop (green) and those that are more than 400 metres from a bus stop (red). .
-Figure 8.
+Guelph Transit proposed route network (2031) 49 56 e Figure 8.
 Cul-de-sac on Southgate Drive.
 Figure 9.
 Red circle identifying where Silvercreek Pkwy needs to be connected to operate Route 9 (left), the proposed routing in pink, and the temporary alternative routing in green (right).
-Figure 10.
-Red oval identifying where Poppy Dr W needs to be constructed to operate Route 97 (left), the proposed routing in yellow, and the temporary alternative routing in green (right).
-80 Figure 11.
+79 ve Figure 10.
+Red oval identifying where Poppy Dr W needs to be constructed to operate Route 97 (left), the proposed routing in yellow, and the temporary alternative routing in green (right) 80 Figure 11.
 Where the existing platforms at Woodlawn Smart Centres are located.
 Figure 12.
-Red circle identifying where the Transit Operations campus is to be bui 81 (left) that Route 24, in blue, is designed to turnaround at as well as the alternative temporary routing in green (right).
-Figure 13.
-Future Route 70 Maltby to introduce when the Clair Maltby neighbourhood is built up Figure 15.
-What would encourage you to take transit more often or over another mode of transportation?
+Red circle identifying where the Transit Operations campus is to be bu (left) that Route 24, in blue, is designed to turnaround at as well as the alternative temporary routing in green (right). ilt ve Figure 13.
+Future Route 70 Maltby to introduce when the Clair Maltby neighbourhood is built up.
+Figure 14.
+Do you currently use Guelph Transit to get around Guelph?
+88 mode of transportation?
 Figure 16.
-Map of respondents' desired trips using transit Figure 18.
-Are there any areas not serviced by a bus within 400-metres of where you or others you know may wish to travel?
+Map of respondents' desired trips using transit Figure 17.
+Do you currently use Guelph Transit to get around the city?
+Figure 18.
+Are there any areas not serviced by a bus within 400-metres of where ! you or others you know may wish to travel?
 Figure 19.
 Are there places you wish to travel within Guelph that are not serviced on the days or times you would wish to travel there?
-93 Figure 20.
+Figure 20.
 Are the places you might wish to travel to reachable by taking three or fewer buses (2 or fewer transfers)?
-93 Figure 22.
-Are you interested in any changes to the timing or order of implementi the proposed transit system? ng Figure 23.
-District 1 and proposed routes 01 Figure 25.
-Proposed Route 4 York starting in year 6 07 Figure 27.
-Proposed Route 5 Goodwin extension starting in year 10 09 Figure 29.
-Route 7 Kortright Downey to maintain current routing 10 Figure 31.
-Proposed Route 9 Waterloo Silvercreek starting in year 5 12
+Figure 21.
+Will the proposed changes influence if you will take the bus?
+Figure 22.
+Are you interested in any changes to the timing or order of implement the proposed transit system?
+Figure 23.
+District 1 and proposed routes.
+Figure 24.
+Proposed Route 3 Westmount starting in year 2 Figure 25.
+Proposed Route 4 York starting in year 6 , , , Figure 27.
+Proposed Route 5 Goodwin extension starting in year 10 Figure 29.
+Route 7 Kortright Downey to maintain current routing Figure 30.
+Route 8 Stone Road Mall to maintain current routing Figure 31.
+Proposed Route 9 Waterloo Silvercreek starting in year 5 Figure 32.
+Proposed Route 10 Paisley starting in year 5 Figure 33.
+Proposed Route 12 General Hospital starting in year 3